 - Add chicken, in batches if necessary, and cook on each side until lightly browned and cooked through, about 3 minutes per side minutes.
 Remove from pan.

 - Add 2 teaspoons oil if the pan is dry.
 Add onion and garlic, and lower heat to medium low and cook until beginning to soften, about 5 minutes.

 - Add in chicken stock and sundried tomato and scrape up any browned bits from the bottom of the pan and bring up to a boil.

 - Add spinach, bacon and return chicken to pan and continue to cook until the sauce spinach has wilted and everything is combined.
 If your sauce is too thick, add a bit more chicken stock to thin it out.

 - Serve immediately with cauli rice, pasta or zoodles.

-This post is sponsored by Shenandoah Valley Organic!
+This post is sponsored by Farmer Focus!
 All thoughts and opinions are always 100% my own!
 I love the integrity of their products and think you’ll love them too.
 Thank you for continuing to support LCK and the brands I work with!

 This website may at times receive a small affiliate commission for products that we shared with you in our posts.
 Although we may receive a commission for linking certain products, there’s no additional costs to you and all of our opinion and suggestions are 100% our own and unbiased.
 That’s our promise to you!